Government of the 14th Dáil

-6th Government of Ireland

 Nomination of Taoiseach

 The 14th Dáil first met on 13 June 1951.
 In the debate on the nomination of Taoiseach, outgoing Taoiseach John A. Costello of Fine Gael and Fianna Fáil leader Éamon de Valera were both proposed.
 Costello was defeated by a vote of 72 to 74, while de Valera was approved by a vote of 74 to 69.
 De Valera was appointed as Taoiseach by President Seán T. O'Kelly.

 Members of the Government

-After his appointment as Taoiseach by the president, Éamon de Valera proposed the members of the government and they were approved by the Dáil.
+After his appointment as Taoiseach by the president, de Valera proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on 14 June 1951.

-Parliamentary Secretaries
+Parliamentary secretaries

-On 19 June 1951, the Government appointed the Parliamentary Secretaries on the nomination of the Taoiseach.
+On 19 June 1951, the government appointed the parliamentary secretaries on the nomination of the Taoiseach.

 Confidence in the government

 On 30 June 1953, de Valera proposed a vote of confidence in the government.
 On 2 July, it was approved on a vote of 73 to 71.